Best UK Golf Betting Sites

 To get a full picture of how golf betting sites in the UK compare to each other, there is a range of factors that we take into account.
 They fall broadly into around seven categories, as follows:

-Legal and licenses: All golf betting sites in the UK need to make sure that they have the right license to operate so that they are fully legal to use.
-In the UK, these usually come from the Gambling Commission, which is the body responsible for overseeing the industry.
-We also look at the terms and conditions of each site to make sure no other legal issues are presented here.
+Legal and licenses: All golf betting sites in the UK need to make sure that they have the proper license to operate so that they are fully permitted to use.
+In the UK, these usually come from the Gambling Commission, the body responsible for overseeing the industry.
+We also look at each site's terms and conditions to ensure no other legal issues are presented here.

-Range of golf matches and markets: All online bookmakers cover golf to some degree, but the best of them will have a far greater array of golf matches and markets to pick from.
-As well as pre-event markets, online betting sites should also have live-in-play golf betting available.
-It is also important for a lot of golf fans to be able to access many ante-post golf markets in advance.
+Range of golf matches and markets: All online bookmakers cover golf to some degree, but the best will have a far more incredible array of golf matches and markets to pick from.
+As well as pre-event markets, online betting sites should have live-in-play golf betting available.
+It is also essential for a lot of golf fans to be able to access many ante-post golf markets in advance.

-High golf odds: As with betting on any other sport online, most people want to make sure they get the best value from their wagers.
-In golf, with such large fields, the prices on offer can vary a lot from site to site.
+High golf odds: As with betting on any other sport online, most people want to ensure they get the best value from their wagers.
+In golf, with such large fields, the prices on offer can vary greatly from site to site.
 Of course, the value on offer also depends on factors such as the each-way terms that are up for grabs.
-As an example, sometimes a site might have more places on offer in their each-way market, but with a smaller percentage of the odds paid on that section of the bet.
-Ranking how online betting sites compare for their golf odds is a key factor that we assess.
+For example, sometimes a site might have more places on offer in their each-way market, but with a smaller percentage of the odds paid on that section of the bet.
+Easily compare how online betting sites rank for their golf betting odds across four major tournaments.
+We list golf prices from over 12 different bookmakers to make sure you find the best odds available.

 Golf live streaming: Golf fans do not just want to be able to bet on their favourite sport, they will also prefer to be able to tune into the live-action to see if their wager is a winner or not.
-Golf live streaming might not be as commonly available as for some sports such as football, so those golf betting sites in the UK that can offer live streams are likely to attract a lot more customers.
+Golf live streaming might not be as commonly available as for some sports, such as football, so those golf betting sites in the UK that can offer live streams are likely to attract many more customers.

-Payment methods: Most of the UK's leading online betting sites have much the same to offer when it comes to payment methods, with debit cards still the prevalent option.
-But there are some differences among golf betting sites, with some offering Bitcoin for example.
-We also assess key terms and conditions regarding payment methods, such as whether or not all of the options allow people to claim bonuses, or whether there are any fees for withdrawals.
+Payment methods: Most of the UK's leading online betting sites have much the same to offer regarding payment methods, with debit cards still the prevalent option.
+But there are some differences among golf betting sites, with some offering Bitcoin, for example.
+We also assess vital terms and conditions regarding payment methods, such as whether or not all of the options allow people to claim bonuses, or whether there are any fees for withdrawals.

 Top 10 Golf Betting Sites in the UK